-ONE SEMESTER 1 Credit Paired with Trigonometry Honors

-Prerequisite: Algebra I, II, Geometry and teacher recommendation
+ONE SEMESTER 1 Credit Prerequisite: Algebra I, II, Geometry and teacher recommendation

 This course blends together concepts and skills that must be mastered prior to enrollment in a college-level calculus course.
 It covers topics such as coordinate geometry, polynomial functions, trigonometric functions and formulas, analytic geometry, systems of equations, logarithms, use of a graphing calculator, and matrices.